lizbradley/PHETS/README.md

 * **PRF_dist_plot()**
 example: test 4
 takes range of time-series files and a reference file.
 Generates PRF for each, and finds distances to reference PRF, plots distance vs index.

 * **mean_PRF_dist_plot()**
 example (1D input): test 6
 example (2D input): test 7
-takes two time-series or 2D trajectory files. for each input, slices each into a number of windows. if inputs are time-series, embeds each window. gets PRF for each window.
-Takes subset of window PRFs for each input, computes their mean, plots distance to mean PRF vs time.
+takes two time-series or 2D trajectory files. for each input, slices each into a number of windows. if inputs are time-series, embeds each window. gets PRF for each window. selects subset of window PRFs, computes their mean, plots distance to mean PRF vs time.